 Beyer was the first non-Jesuit president to serve at WJU.

 Feb.
-23 - Master's in Educational Leadership degree is launched.
+23 - A Master's in Educational Leadership degree is launched.

-September - WJU retires its longstanding "Flaming W" logo; University's seal colors slightly altered.
+September - WJU retired its longstanding "Flaming W" logo; University's seal colors slightly altered.

 Sept.
-13 - U.S. News & World Report ranks WJU as one of "Americas Best Colleges" for the 15th consecutive year.
+13 - U.S. News & World Report ranked WJU as one of "Americas Best Colleges" for the 15th consecutive year.

 Sept.
 19 - Diocese of Wheeling-Charleston Bishop Michael J. Bransfield announced a $1.2 million dollar gift to WJU to assist with student recruitment.